Dynflow/dynflow/doc/pages/source/documentation/index.md

-Internally dependencies are also modeled with objects representing Sequences and Concurrences, which makes it weaker than acyclic-graph so in some cases during the dependency resolution it may lead into not the most effective execution plan.
+Internally dependencies are also modeled with objects representing Sequences and Concurrences, which makes it weaker than acyclic-graph so in some cases during the dependency resolution it might not lead into the most effective execution plan.
 Some actions will run in sequence even though they could be run concurrently.
+This limitation is likely to be removed in some of the further releases.

 {% endwarning_block %}

 ### Database and Transactions

 Dynflow was designed to help with orchestration of other services.
-The usual execution looks as follows, we use a yum repository as example of a resource.
+The usual execution looks as follows, we use an ActiveRecord User as example of a resource.

-1. Trigger repository creation, argument is an object describing the repository.
+1. Trigger user creation, argument is an unsaved ActiveRecord user object
-1. Planning: The repository is stored in local DB (in the Dynflow hosting application) within the planning phase.
+1. Planning: The user is stored in local DB (in the Dynflow hosting application) within the planning phase.
 The record is marked as incomplete.
-1. Running: The repository creation is initiated in external service with (e.g.) REST call.
+1. Running: Operations needed for the user in external services with (e.g.) REST call.
-    The phase finishes when the repository creation is done.
+    The phase finishes when the all the external calls succeeded successfully.
-1. Finalizing: The record in local DB is marked as done.
+1. Finalizing: The record in local DB is marked as done: ready to be used.
+Potentially, saving some data that were retrieved in the running phase back to the local database.

 For that reason there are transactions around whole planning and finalizing phase (all action's plan methods are in one transaction).